 Mentoring volunteers are also recruited on a regular basis and are required to attend a thorough in-house training.
 Mentors are given full support in Safe-Guarding, Lone Working, Boundaries and Confidentiality.

-Mentoring volunteers are being recruited now for training beginning on 6th June 2018.
-This comprises attending on 5 consecutive Wednesdays between 10.00am and 2.00pm.
+Mentoring volunteers are being recruited now for training beginning in September 2019.
+This comprises attending on 5 consecutive Weeks between 10.00am and 2.00pm.

 If you are looking for experience in working with mental health or think that you can offer a listening ear to support and encourage a more fulfilling way of life for someone, please download the application form and return it to the Assistant Project Manager, Linda.